 PHOTO 7 In 2010 we commemorated that 30 years had passed since this group set a record in the 1980 CQ WW DX PHONE CONTEST from TF3IRA, in the Multi Operator Single Transmitter category.

-The photo below was taken in the current TF3IRA operating room and replicates the photograph taken of the group during the actual contest in 1980 by TF3AC and which was published in the September 1981 issue of CQ Magazine.
+The photo was taken in the current TF3IRA operating room and replicates the photograph taken of the group during the actual contest in 1980 by TF3AC and published in the September 1981 issue of CQ Magazine.
 TF3CW holds the framed photograph and the CQ Magazine contest cover page.
 Our record was finally broken 32 years later (in 2012) by TF3W.

 From left: TF3Y (ex.
 TF3YH), TF3JB, TF3CW and TF3DC.